- 4 Medium (720g) Baking Potatoes

 Time Saver Tips

 You can always heat the potatoes in the microwave instead.
 Simply, cook all potatoes on full power for 10 minutes then turn them over and cook for another 5 minutes.
 If they're still hard, cook for another minute at a time until they’re soft all the way through.
-(The length of cooking time will depend on the number of potatoes you cook at once.)
+(The length of cooking time will depend on the number of potatoes you cook at once and the power of your microwave.)

 Nutrition labels on the front of packaging